arisfan87/card-cost-api/README.md

 The second one provides full CRUD operationson the card cost configuration.

+**Note** The api preloads with 2 records country:cost - GR:10 and US:15.
+If requested bin number doesnt belong to any configured country there is a default cost of 10 in DefaultCardCostSettings section in appsettings.json.
+The DefaultCardCostSettings is loaded in the system using the IOptions pattern.

 The api can be accessed and tested by hitting the run button on VS. (setting the CardCostApi.Web as startup project is required.)

 The browser will load https://localhost:44313/docs (unless launchsettings.json is modified) where swagger UI can be used to play around with the api.